-A. That advanced degree should pay off financially over the course of your career, but the short-term cost can seem intimidating.
-In 2012, the typical grad student had accumulated more than $57,000 of student debt, according to New America Foundation research.
+A. That advanced degree should pay off financially over the course of your career, but the short-term cost may seem intimidating.
+In 2012, the most recent year for which data is available, the typical grad student had accumulated more than $57,000 of student debt, according to New America Foundation research.
 For medical school, the median amount owed was around $162,000.

 You're at an advantage if the undergraduate portion of your student loans is subsidized by the federal government because those interest charges are deferred as long as you remain in school at least half-time.
 If your loan isn't subsidized—which is the case with all graduate school loans—you'll be charged monthly interest, even while you're in school, and any interest you don't pay will be added to the loan balance.
 So it's important to at least try to make those interest payments.

-If you have a federal student loan, you may be eligible for one of the following two federal repayment plans – the "Pay as You Earn Repayment Plan" or the "Income-Based Repayment Plan."
+If you have a federal student loan, you may be eligible for one of the following two federal repayment plans—the "Pay as You Earn Repayment Plan" or the "Income-Based Repayment Plan."
 Each is tied to how much money you're making.
 Depending on your financial situation, these programs can cap monthly debt payments at 10% to 15% of your discretionary income.
-To qualify for either plan, your income generally has to be lower than your outstanding federal student loan debt or the debt has to make up a significant portion of your annual income.
-To learn about the eligibility requirements of each, visit studentaid.ed.gov..
+To qualify for either plan, your income generally must be lower than your outstanding federal student loan debt or the debt has to make up a significant portion of your annual income.
+To learn about the eligibility requirements of each, visit studentaid.ed.gov.

 If you have a federal student loan, you may be eligible for one of two federal repayment plans.